Eshitacodes/Eshitacodes/README.md

 -->
 <h4>
 - 🔭 I’m Eshita Yadav
-- 👨🏽‍💻 I’m currently a CSE Undergrad student at KIIT
+- 👨🏽‍💻 I’m currently a IT Undergrad student at KIIT

 - 🌱 I’m currently learning Web Development and hold a passion for Machine Learning